 Similar to the 12″ MacBook, Apple also used the new butterfly key mechanism in the 2016 MacBook Pro.
 I tried it on the MacBook and did not like the lack of key travel.
 And although the key travel improved slightly on the new MacBook Pro, I’m still not a fan.
 And the damn thing is loud.
 So fucking annoying.
 It will take time to get used to this keyboard.

 Apple’s trackpads also have a well deserved reputation.
 No other computer brand has ever done them right.
 But in this new MacBook Pro, Apple took it too far.
 It’s absolutely massive.
 Too big even.
 My hands rest on the trackpad’s surface area while using the notebook, but that hardly gives me any issues.
 The palm rejection technology is quite good.

 The non-tactile feedback is not on par, though.
 The trackpad frequently refuses to recognize my click and drag efforts.
 Moving files tends to become quite frustrating as a result.
 It is at times also difficult to determine the boundaries for my right clicks.

-Pros: Quality build and design; solid performance in a portable package; amazing screen.
+Pros: Decent build and design; solid performance in a portable package; amazing screen.

-Cons: Ridiculously expensive; lack of real innovation; limited memory options; shitty keyboard.
+Cons: Ridiculously expensive; lack of real innovation; limited memory options; extremely shitty keyboard.